pavly-gerges/pavly-gerges/resume/index.md

 In 2022-2023 and now, I initiated the `AVR-Sandbox`, `Serial4j`, `jme-alloc`, [Google-Developers-Sohag](https://github.com/Google-Developers-Sohag), and my schedule is currently being crowded with a lot of unfinished projects, I learned a lot about project management on GitHub through issues, milestones, projects, and automation via CI/CD.

 I currently use books and documentation to learn Unix advanced programming, using the old-school C programming language, to incorporate that into Java applications and use this within my game and hardware projects, one example is the `Serial4j` API, an advanced full-featured and easily customizable terminal IO library with a Serial-Monitor front-end API.

+P.S.:
+The journey hasn't arrived at an end yet, but a new start is being accomplished when I introduced the [Automata4j](https://github.com/Software-Hardware-Codesign/Automata4j) framework as proof of the finite-state-automata theory and its life applications, and still going through [Arithmos](https://github.com/Arithmos-Algorithms/Arithmos) featuring advanced implementations of common data structures and algorithms, join me by contributing with your knowledge and skills.

 > Contact me
 >